Roland GR 500

 As I wasn't sure whether it was my guitar

-or the synth who was broken,
+or the synth which was broken,

 I went to Chris Whitley in Latem,